 - You have long gaps in your employment.
 Anyone who has taken extended career breaks may benefit from focusing on skills rather than job history.

 - You are changing careers.
 When switching career fields entirely, put your transferable skills front and center with a functional resume.
+A combination resume format may also be a strong choice in this scenario.

 - You recently graduated and have no experience.
 Without professional experience, you have no choice but to put the spotlight on your skills.